JarettSisk/no-fluff-html-email-template/README.md

-# Basic html email template
+# No Fluff html email template

 A list of resources and code snippets to help get you up and running with your html email template.
-Note that this is not a bullet-proof solution.
+Note that this is not a bullet-proof solution, but it should work as a good foundation.
 As with anything in tech, there is high chance for change.
 These are merely the solutions Ive came to after a reasonable amount of research and testing.

 Last updated Apr 23rd 2024.